jasition/pandoc_resume/markdown/resume.md

 ----

+> Author of the book titled "Software Architecture with Kotlin".
-> Highly motivated, passionate and detail-oriented Kotlin / Java engineer with more than 20 years hands-on experience in developing innovative solutions for challenging projects.
+> More than 20 years hands-on experience in software development.
-> Possess a strong technical background in low-latency financial systems.
+> Strong technical background in low-latency financial systems.

 ----